ADB and Self-Employed Women's Association in India renew commitment to work together

 ADB conducts workshop on Gender Action Plans in Colombo

 Gender and social development staff of ADB's executing and implementing partner agencies joined a workshop on implementing, monitoring, and reporting of gender action plans (GAPs) on 21-23 June in Colombo.
 The workshop presented and discussed challenges and achievements of GAPs.
 ADB's Sri Lanka Resident Mission Country Director Sri Widowati and South Asia Regional Department's Francesco Tornieri provided the welcome and opening remarks.

 Workshop on gender issues, remittances, and labor migration held in Bishkek

 ADB Central and West Regional Department's Giovanni Capannelli led a meeting on 20-21 June in Bishkek with deputy ministers of economy, labor, and finance of the Kyrgyz Republic for the ADB Good Jobs for Inclusive Growth study.
 About 50 participants joined the workshop session, including local and international experts, and development partner representatives.
 The National Institute for Strategic Studies of the Kyrgyz Republic and the Center for Strategic Research of Tajikistan jointly organized the event.

 Training workshop on ADB gender policies and gender audit held in Hyderabad

-The ADB India Resident Mission's Capacity Development Resource Center conducted a workshop on 4-5 May on gender mainstreaming in infrastructure development projects for India's north-eastern region.
-More than 35 officials and staff from executing and implementing agencies participated.
-The workshop discussed key challenges in gender mainstreaming, and shared strategies and practices in gender-responsive planning and implementation of gender initiatives.
+ADB India Resident Mission's Capacity Development Resource Center conducted the workshop on 14-15 June in Hyderabad.
+Over 20 officials and staff from executing and implementing agencies of ADB projects participated in the workshop.
+The workshop discussed key challenges in gender mainstreaming and shared strategies and practices in gender-responsive planning and implementation of gender initiatives.